-A lot of theoretical work, most notably ab initio calculations, has been done to study the adsorption of different gases on 2D materials such as graphene [11-14] and $MoS_2$ [15-18].
+A lot of theoretical work, most notably ab initio calculations, has been done to study the adsorption of different gases on 2D materials such as graphene [11-14] and MoS2 [15-18].
 Moreover, a great many experimental studies on gas adsorption on 2D materials has been performed and a wealth of experimental data has been published.
 On the other hand, a comprehensive comparison of the performance of 2D gas sensors and conventional gas sensors in terms of static sensor figures of merit such as detection limit, sensitivity, and selectivity as well as dynamic figures of merit such as response and recovery times is still missing.
 This, however, is urgently needed to seriously assess the merits and drawbacks of 2D gas sensors compared to conventional gas sensors.
+Also, none of these materials are inherently selective to any gas or vapor, so selective discrimination must be enabled by other means such as artificial intelligence or machine learning.
 Tables II and III summarize the experimental efforts and show the types of gases whose absorption has been studied.